Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 Firdapse is the first and only oral therapy available in the U.S. for the symptomatic treatment of LEMS.
 The U.S. Food and Drug Administration (FDA) approved the therapy in November 2018 for patients ages 17 and older.

 That approval was expanded in October 2022 to include children as young as 6.
-The decision followed the cancelation of the regulatory approval of Ruzurgi, a therapy containing the same active agent as Firdapse.
+The decision followed the cancelation of the regulatory approval of Ruzurgi, a therapy containing the same active ingredient as Firdapse.
 In the U.S., Ruzurgi had previously been approved to treat children and adolescents with LEMS.

 Who should not take Firdapse?